 Lap Band Surgery

 Another option for gastric sleeve revision is converting to a lap band device.
-A small, inflatable band is placed around the stomach sleeve, where it is inflated to restrict the amount of food that can be held in the stomach pouch.
+A small, inflatable band is placed around the stomach sleeve, where it is inflated to restrict the amount of food that can be held in portion of the stomach pouch.
 Lap bands are not permanent and will need to be adjusted and eventually removed.
-Lap band surgery only provides long term result and is not always successful for gastric sleeve revision, so many surgeons will avoid turning to lap band surgery after a gastric sleeve.
+Lap band surgery only provides long term result and is not always successful for gastric sleeve revision, so many bariatric surgeons will avoid turning to lap band surgery after a gastric sleeve.

 Can You Have Bariatric Surgery Twice?